holadepo/docs/astro/create-deployment.md

 ## Step 1: Select a Workspace

-When you first sign up for Astro, you are invited to your team Workspace.
 Within a Workspace, you can create Deployments and push DAGs to any Deployment from the Astro CLI or from a continuous integration and continuous delivery (CI/CD) process.
 You can also invite other users to the Workspace and create Deployments.

 Log in to the [Cloud UI](https://cloud.astronomer.io).
 Your assigned Workspaces are listed below **Your Workspaces**.